The White Boys (mummers)

-The White Boys (Ny Guillyn Baney Manx) is the traditional mummers' play of the Isle of Man.
+The White Boys (Manx: Ny Guillyn Baney) is the traditional mummers' play of the Isle of Man.

 The play and its actors are named because of the unusual white clothing they wear.
 The play is traditionally performed in public places close to Christmas, and it concerns knights fighting and killing one another before being resurrected by a doctor, after which there is a song and a dance.
-Historical scripts date back as far as 1832 and it is still performed on Manx streets each year.
+Historical scripts date back as far as 1832, and it is still performed on Manx streets each year.

 History

 Nineteenth Century

 The earliest known record of the White Boys dates to 1832, when a full version of the play by 'the Douglas White Boys' was printed in the Manx Sun newspaper.
-The first eyewitness account of a performance is from 1838 when it was said that:For several nights before Christmas, it is customary for boys, dressed in white [...] to perambulate the streets [...] and solicit contribution at the various dwellingsAt this time, the White Boys were considered to be, alongside Hunt the Wren and the Fiddlers, 'amongst the most popular amusements of Christmas,' with their strength remaining 'untouched by the enerating hands of time and change.'
+The first eyewitness account of a performance is from 1838, when it was said that:For several nights before Christmas, it is customary for boys, dressed in white [...] to perambulate the streets [...] and solicit contribution at the various dwellingsAt this time, the White Boys were considered to be, alongside Hunt the Wren and the Fiddlers, 'amongst the most popular amusements of Christmas,' with their strength remaining 'untouched by the enervating hands of time and change.'

 Boys or young men visited houses in the local community to perform the play in the late afternoon or early evening in the lead-up to Christmas.
 They would knock on doors and call out 'Who wants to see the White Boys act?' before the actors would be invited into homes.
 The play would normally be performed in either the sitting room or in the kitchen, where it was conventionally enjoyed by the whole household.

 The performances were described as being 'a rude comical drama, half verse, and half prose run-mad,' often delivered in a 'hurried manner and the burlesque intonations of the speakers,' making it 'of all oddities the most odd.'
 However, it remained entirely compelling with eye-witnesses noting that 'the excitement attached to the "White Boys” can scarcely be imagined,' and 'the greatest actor in all the world could not have charmed us half so much.'

 After the conclusion of the performance, the actors would receive their unnysup (the 'deserving'); a donation in thanks for the entertainment.
 This was reported as being generally quite generous.
 Money was expected but many households also offered food and drink:[The White Boys] are not averse to the pennies; but if solids are not to be had, they readily put up with liquids, in shape of gin, or even Jough, alias Manx beer.
 The White Boys were known all over the Isle of Man, including the following: Andreas, Arbory, Ballabeg, Ballaragh, Ballaugh, Castletown, Douglas, Glen Auldyn, Glenchass, Jurby, Laxey, Lezayre, The Lhen, Maughold, Kirk Michael, Peel, Port Erin, Ramsey and Sulby.
 Many individual houses and inns are also known to have been visited.